Comedy Central Extra: History

 The channel launched as Paramount Comedy 2 in the UK and Ireland on 1 September 2003 on Sky, and followed soon after on 22 September 2003 on Telewest and 15 October 2003 on NTL.
 The channel was originally a so-called 'timeshift' service, offering programmes from Paramount Comedy at different times.
 It later started broadcasting different programming from Paramount, often British.

 Logo used in the UK and Ireland until 31 July 2012.

 On 17 February 2009, it was announced that both Paramount Comedy 1 and Paramount Comedy 2 would be re-branded as Comedy Central and Comedy Central Extra on 6 April 2009 at 9pm.
 The name change coincided with the launch of a new programming line-up which included new episodes of Two and a Half Men, The Office and South Park.

 On 1 November 2011, Comedy Central Extra launched a localised version in the Netherlands through cable operator Ziggo.
 Followed by KPN on 15 January 2012 and UPC Netherlands on 1 April 2012.
 Comedy Central Extra has been available in parts of Eastern Europe and between 1 August 2012 and 14 July 2020, in the Adriatic region: Bosnia and Herzegovina, Croatia, North Macedonia, Montenegro, Serbia and Slovenia.

+On 14 July 2020, Comedy Central Extra closed in the Adriatic region, and is being replaced with a localised version of Nicktoons.

 Some of the programming of Comedy Central Family moved to Comedy Central Extra after the closure of Comedy Central Family in the Netherlands on 31 May 2018.
 On 10 November 2022, it was announced that Comedy Central Extra would close in the Netherlands on 31 December 2022.

 Timeshift service

 Within the UK and Ireland, a timeshift service called Comedy Central Extra +1 (formerly Paramount Comedy 2 +1 from 2007 to 2009) was launched on Sky on 5 November 2007.
-The channel reduced its hours to 7pm – 6am on 4 August 2008, as Nicktoonsters launched on 18 August 2008.
+The channel reduced its hours to 7pm – 7am on 4 August 2008, as Nicktoonsters launched on 18 August 2008.
 On 2 October 2012, the channel began to run full-time again following the closure of Nicktoons Replay.
 Coinciding with the closures of MTV OMG, MTV Rocks and Club MTV on 20 July 2020, the timeshift channel also closed as part of this change, along with the timeshifts for MTV and MTV Music.